-During transport, avoid vibration and avoid the pieces from moving by strapping them to supports.
+During transport, avoid vibration and allow the pieces to move by strapping them to supports.
 Do not over tighten.

-Be sure you have necessary help to lift, off-load, carry in, and place the counters.
+Be sure you have the necessary help to lift, off-load, carry in, and place the counters.

 REMOVAL OF OLD COUNTERTOPS